Technology Education Building (TEB), Room 103

 HIM 271.
 Quality Improvement in Healthcare.
 3 Credits.

 Covers medical staff organization, physician credentialing, and quality improvement techniques in the healthcare setting.
 Audit available.

 HIM 272.
 Health Information Management.
 3 Credits.

 Principles of personnel supervision and management of a health information department.
 Audit available.

-Builds upon the basics skill sets learned in HIM 270.
-Provides continued skills development for ICD-10 coding of diagnostic and procedural statements utilizing applications of coding and reporting standards.
+Continues skill development for ICD-9 and ICD-10 coding of diagnostic and procedural statements utilizing applications of coding and reporting standards.
 Prerequisite: HIM 270.
 Audit available.